GraphChi/graphchi-cpp/README.md

 ### = Comparison to Giraph =

 Apache [Giraph](http://giraph.apache.org/) is an open-source implementation of the Pregel graph engine, built on top of Hadoop.
 Based on a recent talk by the main developer of Giraph ( http://www.youtube.com/watch?v=b5Qmz4zPj-M ), Giraph running with 20 workers can run five iterations of !PageRank  on a graph with 5 billion edges in approx. 75 minutes.
-Estimated from our results above, !GraphChi can execute similar task in roughly the same time on just one machine.
+Estimated from our results above, GraphChi can execute similar task in roughly the same time on just one machine.
 The structure of the input graph affects the runtime, so a direct comparison is not possible without using the same input.

 ### Preprocessing times